-3.5.1 Are all AC and I DC fuses and circuit-breakers complete and in good condition?
-R conditi breake the steness and on of all circuit- rs and fuses can be seen.
-Fuses and circuit breakers must not show signs of damage or deterioration including: being insecurely fitted; or, missing or loose components; or, heat damage; or, corrosion.
-Fuse holders must contain appropriate fuses or fuse wire and not nails, sil paper, etc. Circuit breakers must not be held closed by the use of tape or other device ver Annlica Applicability - Examiners are encouraged to confirm during prior dealings with the owner, the location of
+3.5.1 Are all AC and DC fuses and circuit-breakers complete and in good condition?

+Check the completeness and condition of all circuit-breakers and fuses which can be seen.
+Fuses and circuit breakers must not show signs of damage or deterioration, including:

+- being insecurely fitted; or,

+- missing or loose components; or,

+- heat damage; or,

+- corrosion.

+Fuse holders must contain appropriate fuses or fuse wire and not nails, silver paper, etc.

+Circuit breakers must not be held closed by the use of tape or other devices.